evitanegara/Email-Campaign-Intelligence-Dashboard-using-Power-BI/README.md

 ## Recommendations

 ### Campaign Timing
 - Focus email delivery on mid-week days, which consistently demonstrate higher open and click rates.
-These align better with user behavior and inbox-checking patterns.
+These align better with user behavior and inbox checking patterns.
 - Avoid weekend sends, especially Sundays as engagement significantly drops due to reduced screen time and work related attention.
-- Maintain a consistent send schedule whicha re same time and day each week to improve familiarity and support long-term open rate performance.
+- Maintain a consistent send schedule whicha re same time and day each week to improve familiarity and support longterm open rate performance.
 - Avoid over sending, as high campaign frequency correlates with higher unsubscribe rates.
 Saturated segments should be managed carefully to protect list health.

 ### Campaign Content Strategy